mattlean/sleep-score/README.md

 ### Grading $r$ (REM Sleep Grade)

-When the REM sleep goal percentage is 20%, 20% of the minimum duration for the excellent time asleep determines the minimum duration excellent REM sleep.
-The same methodology is used with the fair time asleep duration to determine the minimum duration for fair REM sleep.
+When the REM sleep goal percentage is 20%, 20% of excellent time asleep determines the threshold for excellent REM sleep.
+20% of fair time asleep determines the threshold for fair REM sleep.

-Let's say our REM sleep metric is 1.5 houra and grade it against these grading ranges:
+Let's say our REM sleep metric is 1.5 hours and grade it against thresholds generated using 20%:

 | Grade     | Window Duration | Points |
 | --------- | --------------- | ------ |